karthikk2085/copy_oocyst_prediction/README.md

 For an overview of current experimental models for study of malaria see N.V.
 Simwela and A.P.
 Waters, "Current status of experimental models for the study of malaria", 2022, doi:[10.1017/S0031182021002134](https://doi.org/10.1017/S0031182021002134) (has a nice figure illustrating the parasite life cycle in mosquito and mammalian host).

+Install [git-lfs](https://git-lfs.com/) to download .oonx weights for live and dead classification.

 ## Installation